Safe Room Doors

 Here are some common terms used in the ornamental “vault” door business:

-- “relockers” or “relocking devices” – spring loaded internal devices that lock you inside your safe room when the door is damaged
+- “Relockers” or “relocking devices” – spring loaded devices inside the door that lock you inside your safe room when the door is damaged.